beckblakestrom/beckblakestrom/README.md

 # Wassup, I'm Blake!
 I am 24 years old and I LOVE PROGRAMMING!

-## I have been independtly developing simple websites for friends, family and myself for the past few years.
+## I have been independtly developing simple websites for friends, family, and clients for the past few years.
 ## I started out in highschool using CMS platforms like WordPress, Squarespace and Shopify to build websites.
 Now I enjoy coding all my projects and applications by hand using the latest technologies and frameworks.
 ## As much as possible I try and code every part of my projects by myself, front to back.